majazaloznik/RepResCoreSkillsR/presentations/slides/RepResCoreSkillsSlides.md

 - click on the green button `Clone or download`
 - select Download zip
 - save it to your PC
-- rightclick on the file and select `Extract all`
+- right click on the file and select `Extract all`
-- then open the `RepResCoreSkillsR.Rproj` file which should lauch RStudio
+- then open the `RepResCoreSkillsR.Rproj` file which should launch RStudio

 RStudio